tathreya/SpiderSolitaire/README.md

 # SpiderSolitaire
-spider solitaire game I created in 2019
+spider solitaire game I created in 2019.
+Most documentation is in the files